miitarou/NotebookLM-Loader/README_EN.md

 This is a Python tool designed to convert Microsoft Office files (Word, Excel, PowerPoint) into a Markdown format optimized for **Google NotebookLM**.

-It utilizes **Microsoft's official `MarkItDown`** conversion engine for high-fidelity text extraction, effectively handling tables and lists.
+It aims to **structure unstructured data** (tables, lists, headings) within documents to maximize the accuracy of RAG (Retrieval-Augmented Generation).
-Crucially, it features "Smart Chunking" and "Auto-Switch to PDF" to handle real-world document sets that contain both text-heavy and visual-heavy files.
+It utilizes **Microsoft's official `MarkItDown`** conversion engine for high-fidelity text extraction.

 ## Key Features